Quantifying Data Similarity Using Cross Learning: Numerical Experiments

+We first consider a simple and direct transfer learning strategy: direct concatenation, where the target and source datasets are combined and used to train a single model.
+Figure~\ref{fig:CLS_logit} shows the relationship between CLS and the three RER measures under the logistic regression setting.
+As CLS increases, all three RER values decrease monotonically.
+This indicates that CLS effectively captures dataset transferability: higher CLS corresponds to lower performance gain from transfer learning.
+The results and corresponding figures for other experimental settings are provided in the Supplemental Material.
+In all settings, RER decreases monotonically as CLS increases.

-To evaluate the proposed transferability zones, we fix the target dataset while generating the source dataset with varying similarity, controlled by cosine similarity or the mismatch parameter~$\alpha$.
-The test error of a model trained only on $\mathcal{D}^{(t)}$ is used as baseline.
-At each similarity level, we apply four transfer learning methods: direct concatenation (naive), TrAdaBoost~\cite{dai2007boosting}, Dynamic TrAdaBoost~\cite{al2011adaptive}, Adaptive Robust Transfer Learning (ART)~\cite{wang2023art}, and record the number of methods outperforming the baseline.
+To evaluate the proposed transferability zones, we fix the target dataset and generate source datasets with varying levels of similarity, controlled by cosine similarity or the mismatch parameter $\alpha$.
+Each source dataset is assigned to one of the three zones based on the proposed CLS thresholds.
+At each similarity level, in addition to direct concatenation, we apply three additional transfer learning methods: TrAdaBoost~\citep{dai2007boosting}, Dynamic TrAdaBoost~\citep{al2011adaptive}, and Adaptive Robust Transfer Learning (ART)~\citep{wang2023art}.
+For each method, we compute the Average RER.
+All experiments are repeated 50 times.

-The top panel in Figure~\ref{fig:probit_case} shows the average number of transfer methods (out of four) outperforming the baseline, with background colors indicating the predicted zone (PT, AZ, or NT).
-The bottom panel shows the difference between the test error of baseline and naive transfer.
-In the NT region, the curve remains flat near zero, indicating no benefit.
-In the AZ region, performance gradually improves; the curve typically shows an elbow.
-In the PT region, the curve approaches four (top panel), indicating that even naive transfer outperforms the baseline if source data is sufficiently similar.
+Figure~\ref{fig:TL_logit} shows the average RER of the best-performing transfer learning method (among the four methods) at each similarity level under logistic regression.
+The background colors indicate the predicted transferability zone (PT, AZ, or NT).
+In the NT region, the average RER is consistently below 0, indicating that transfer learning does not provide performance improvement.
+In the AZ region, the average RER gradually increases, transitioning from negative to positive values.
+This suggests that transfer learning begins to provide benefit as similarity increases.
+In the PT region, the average RER reaches its largest positive values, indicating strong transferability.
+The results and figures for other experimental settings are provided in the Supplemental Material.
+Across all settings, we observe the same pattern, confirming that the CLS-based zones consistently align with empirical transferability.

-\section{Applications to Real-World Data}
+\section{Applications to Real-world Data}